A Unified Framework for Lifted Training and Inversion Approaches: Introduction

 A problem is considered well-posed in the sense of Hadamard and John if a solution exists, is unique, and depends continuously on the data~\cite{engl1996regularization, benning2018modern}.
 While non-existence or non-uniqueness can be significant issues, the most pervasive and critical challenge in practice is the violation of the third condition: \textit{stability}.
 For most inverse problems of interest, the inverse mapping $\Meas^{-1}$ is discontinuous or may not even exist.
-This implies that even small perturbations in the data $\obs$ (which are unavoidable in any real-world measurement process) can lead to arbitrarily large, often highly oscillatory and physically meaningless, errors in the reconstructed solution $\var$~\cite{scherzer2009variational}.
+This implies that even small perturbations in the data $\obs$ can lead to large and physically meaningless errors in the reconstructed solution $\var$~\cite{scherzer2009variational}.
 This inherent instability makes any naive inversion approach fundamentally unworkable.

-This abstract concept of a discontinuous inverse, typically analysed in infinite-dimensional function spaces like $L^2(\RR^2)$, where operators such as blurring are naturally defined, manifests itself as ill-conditioning in the finite-dimensional setting required for numerical computation~\cite{benning2018modern}.
+This abstract concept of a discontinuous inverse is typically analysed in infinite-dimensional function spaces like $L^2(\RR^2)$, where operators such as blurring are naturally defined.
+In this setting, the operator $\Meas$ is often compact, meaning its range is not closed and its Moore-Penrose inverse $\Meas^\dagger$ is unbounded~\cite{engl1996regularization}.
+In the finite-dimensional setting required for numerical computation, this instability manifests itself as ill-conditioning ~\cite{benning2018modern}.

 When the problem is discretised, the image $\var$ becomes a vector and the operator $\Meas$ becomes a matrix.
 While the linear inverse problem is no longer formally discontinuous, the ill-posedness translates into ill-conditioning that lets the singular values of the matrix $\Meas$ decay rapidly towards zero~\cite{hansen2010discrete}.
-A naive inversion, such as computing $\var = \Meas^{-1} \obs^\delta$ (where $\obs^\delta$ denotes noisy data), involves division by these small singular values.
+A naive (generalised) inversion, such as computing $\var = \Meas^{\dagger} \obs^\delta$ (where $\obs^\delta$ denotes noisy data), involves division by these small singular values.
 Since measurement noise typically has components across all frequencies, this division massively amplifies the noise associated with small singular values, resulting in a reconstructed solution that is completely dominated by noise and artefacts.

 To overcome this fundamental instability, one has to abandon the idea of finding an exact solution to $\Meas(\var) = \obs^\delta$ and instead seek a stable, meaningful approximation.
 The mathematical framework for achieving this is known as \emph{regularisation} (cf.~\cite{engl1996regularization}).
 Regularisation methods replace the original ill-posed problem with a family of related, well-posed problems, controlled by a so-called regularisation parameter.
 The goal is to select a solution that is both stable under data perturbations and a good approximation of the true, underlying solution.